 a failure of a tire can be explosive event a solid wall will not let

 the force dissipate.
 You need an open grate.
-Check out this compilation of exploding tires to see the forces involved.
+Check out this video to see the forces involved and note the damage to the steel 'safety cage.
 Note that most of these did not involve a tire spinning at 50 to 65 mph which would add significant force to any explosion.

 You need to remember that tires simply do not fail catastrophically without some reason.
 There is no magic involved.